TheresaLui/SelfHelpContent_v2/articles/microsoft.asc/asc-fraud.md

 	articleId="fdccae2e-f103-4a82-be97-33f6cc3a7658"
 />

-# ASC/Pending Verification for Fraud Protection
+# ASC/Pending Verification due to Fraud Protection

 ## **Recommended documents**